astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 choice of reference frame, as long as the events are spacelike separated.
-The fastest you can go is $\beta_R=1$, which is a line with a $45^\circ$ angle slope, so you can never go fast enough to get the horizontal axis to reach, say, the blue dot.
+The fastest you can go is $\beta_R=1$, which is a line with a $45^\circ$ angle slope, so you can never go fast enough to get the horizontal axis to reach, say, the cyan dot.

 One of the reasons this may bother you is it may seem like this may contradict causality.
 If I can arbitrarily switch the order of events by